wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

     === "API token"
         ```bash
+        # If using the x86_64 version:
         sudo env WALLARM_LABELS='group=<GROUP>' sh wallarm-4.6.11.x86_64-glibc.sh

+        # If using the ARM64 version:
         sudo env WALLARM_LABELS='group=<GROUP>' sh wallarm-4.6.11.aarch64-glibc.sh
         ```

-        Commands for x86_64 and ARM64 versions. `WALLARM_LABELS` variable sets group into which the node will be added (used for logical grouping of nodes in the Wallarm Console UI).
+        The `WALLARM_LABELS` variable sets group into which the node will be added (used for logical grouping of nodes in the Wallarm Console UI).

     === "Node token"
         ```bash
+        # If using the x86_64 version:
         sudo sh wallarm-4.6.11.x86_64-glibc.sh

+        # If using the ARM64 version:
         sudo sh wallarm-4.6.11.aarch64-glibc.sh
         ```

-        Commands for x86_64 and ARM64 versions.

 1. Select [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/).
 1. Enter Wallarm token.